aryaminus/memento/README.md

 ## Todo
 - [x] Fix for subprocess to accept spaced directories
-- [x] Add choice to fetch full OCR text into `/OCR-text/` directory
+- [x] Add choice to fetch full OCR text
 - [x] String stream to allow user to choose the particular feature of memento
 - [x] Using OpenCV to partition image and text section to edit the text
 - [ ] Listing the images in the directory to edit a particular image only